ubccpsc/310/docs/26w1/syllabus.md

 work period for that week's assignment, with TAs available to answer questions.
 You are not expected to finish during the lab although you should be able to make significant progress.

-**There are eight graded lab assignments (Lab 1 through Lab 8)**, running in weeks 1–6 and again in weeks 10–11.
+**There are eight graded lab assignments — Labs 1–6, 8, and 9**, running in weeks 1–6 and again in weeks 10–11.
 Each is small, directed, and tied to that week's lectures.
 They are marked largely for completion — the point is that you attempt them, not that you get them right the first time.

 Together they are worth 10% of your grade, and that number understates them.
-The exams are worth 70%, and their questions have the same shape as the lab assignments: here is some code, identify the design problem, propose a change, justify it. **The labs are where you rehearse that**, with help on hand and very little at stake.
+The exams are worth 70%, and they ask you to do what the lab assignments ask: take code or a design you have not seen, say what is wrong with it, and justify what you would change. **The labs are where you rehearse that**, with help on hand and very little at stake.
 Treat them as practice for the exams rather than as 10% of your grade and you will be spending your time correctly.

-Weeks 7–9 have no assignment — a review week, a project working block, and fall break — and that gap is deliberate: it is your runway for D3.
+Weeks 8–9 have no assignment — a project working block and fall break — and that gap is deliberate: it is your runway for D3.

+**Two labs carry no marks: Lab 7 in week 7, and Lab 10 in week 12.** Both are worth doing for exactly the reason the graded ones are.

+**Lab 7** rehearses API design and evolution.
+That material is not on the midterm — see below for why — so this lab is the only rehearsal you get for a topic the final exam does emphasise, and it is the one Unit 2 topic with no graded assignment of its own.
+It also carries the tutorial on writing and validating an OpenAPI document, which you will need for D3 — the deliverable is due before the specification lectures, so this is where the mechanics are taught.

-**Lab 9, in week 12, is ungraded practice.** It lands the same week D4 is due, so it carries no marks.
-But it is the only rehearsal you get for the Unit 4 material, and the final exam emphasises everything from week 8 onward — so it is worth doing for exactly the reason the graded ones are.
+**Lab 10** lands the same week D4 is due, which is why it carries nothing.
+But it is the only rehearsal you get for the Unit 4 material, and the final exam emphasises everything from week 7 onward.

 **Deadlines.** Lab assignments are due **by the start of your next lab**, giving you one week to complete them.
 Because the deadline is relative to your own section, it falls on a different day